html-next/optimizing-css-compiler/README.md

 - Don't use any CSS preprocessors (yet! also will be doable long term)
 - Don't add class names within `component.js` files (yet! most usage in this pattern will eventually be allowed)

+## Why?

+Existing scoped and inline style solutions lead to selector bloat and limited style reusability.
+While the scoping and isolation is a great mental model, it's not as great for the browser, which can better optimize styles it has already seen.

+The approach here allows us to write CSS as if it were scoped, and have it behave scoped at runtime as well.
+But unlike other solutions, you will ship the smallest possible CSS file with the fewest possible selectors.

+This has the double effect of reducing the size of your template files by eliminating long and multiple class names in favor of short "sha" based selectors.

+In dev mode, we'll keep your selectors scoped but expanded so you can see quickly what has been applied, while in production we will aggressively minimize and combine your selectors as much as possible.

 ## Installation

 * `git clone <repository-url>` this repository